stevecondylios/ruby-learning-resources/playing-around-with-ruby/ruby.md

 # Splat

-Using splat in a method
+Using splat in a method creates an array of all the arguments:

 ```ruby
 def hi(*names)